 Surplus is available for purchase on the Public Surplus online auction: https://www.publicsurplus.com/sms/browse/home

 Well-sealed printer cartridges can be sent by intercampus mail to MC8500.
 It is important to ensure cartridges are well-sealed to avoid damage to other goods and mail.

 Environmental Health & Safety collects aerosols, batteries, bulbs, light tubes and hazardous waste including x-ray equipment: https://bfa.sdsu.edu/safety/ehs

 In addition, SDSU must divert at least 50 percent of solid waste from landfills.
 The campus is striving to meet or exceed this goal and you can help.
 Containers are located throughout campus for most consumer recyclables such as beverage containers, cardboard and paper.

 To review the SDSU sustainability goals please visit The Office of Energy and Sustainability website: https://sustainable.sdsu.edu/

 Material Management has processed the following quantities of E-waste in the last few years:

 • Green Waste: Christmas trees, grass clippings

-• Refrigerators (after oil and refrigerant is removed)
+• Refrigerators and freezers (after oil and refrigerant is removed)

 • Scrap Metal